Temp Mail for Social Media Sign-Ups: Facebook, Instagram, TikTok & X

 | Privacy and separation | High — not tied to personal mailbox | High for brief use; identity retired quickly | Moderate — linked to your main account |

-| OTP reliability | Strong when the provider uses a trusted infrastructure | Good for quick codes; risky if code is delayed | Good; depends on the provider and filters |
+| OTP reliability | Strong when the provider uses trusted infrastructure | Good for quick codes; risky if the code is delayed | Good; depends on provider and filters |

 | Long-term continuity | Yes — reopen the same address via token | No — mailbox expires permanently | Yes — your permanent mailbox |

-| Inbox clutter | Low — a separate space you can retire | Very low — disappears on its own | High — requires filters and ongoing cleanup |
+| Inbox clutter | Low — a separate space you can retire | Very low — disappears on its own | High — requires filters and cleanup |

-| Best use case | Mid-term trials, community accounts, side projects | One-off downloads, short promotions | Primary social profiles tied to your identity |
+| Best use case | Mid-term trials, community accounts, side projects | One-off downloads, short promotions | Primary profiles tied to your identity |

 | Setup time | Seconds | Seconds | None (already set up) |

-| Risk of cross-platform correlation | Low — use different addresses per network | Very low — short-lived and siloed | Higher — everything maps back to you |
+| Cross-platform correlation risk | Low — use different addresses per network | Very low — short-lived and siloed | Higher — everything maps back to you |

 Safety Boundaries Worth Respecting